cidacslab/Mathematical-and-Statistical-Modeling-of-COVID19-in-Brazil/README.md

 # Dependencies

-Models were implemented under Python > 3.5 and depends on a Pandas, SciPy, Numpy, Matplotlib etc. For the full list of depndencies as weel libraries version check requirements.txt.
+Models were implemented using Python > 3.5 and depend on libraries such as [Pandas](https://github.com/pandas-dev/pandas), [SciPy](https://github.com/scipy/scipy), [Numpy](https://github.com/numpy/numpy), [Matplotlib](https://github.com/matplotlib/matplotlib), etc. For the full list of dependencies as well libraries versions check requirements.txt.